Studies have shown that the most effective job search strategy for any field is networking.

 - Interview only with employers you’re sincerely interested in working for and whose eligibility requirements you meet.

 - Appear for interviews, on campus and elsewhere, unless unforeseeable events prevent you from doing so.
 If you can’t make the interview because of an unforeseeable event, notify the employer immediately and understand that they may not be able to accommodate requests for another meeting.
-UA Career Center On-Campus Interviewing Policies
+Career Center Interview No-Show Policy

 - Communicate your acceptance or refusal of a job offer to employers as soon as possible, so they can notify other candidates.
 If you need time beyond their stated deadline, let them know and see if that can be arranged.